 Every piece of the Tabernacle of Moses refers to Jesus

-The Tabernacle of Moses was the dwelling for God himself until Jesus came.
+The Tabernacle of Moses was the dwelling of God himself until Jesus came.

 “The temple Jesus was speaking about was his body.”
 (John 2:21)